What is the Difference Between a Tropical Storm and a Hurricane?

 - Prepare Your Business: Nearly 40% of all businesses never reopen following a disaster such as a catastrophic weather event, and of those businesses, 25% will close within two years.
 It’s important to have a plan in place to minimize the impact to an organization’s operations.
 Reynolds Restoration Services can help your business plan for a tropical storm or hurricane with the no-cost Proactive Restoration and Emergency Planning (PREP) program.

 Did Storm Damage Occur at Your Home or Business in PA, MD or NJ?

 If you have experienced storm damage because of a summer storm, our team of commercial restoration specialists at Reynolds Restoration Services is on-call 24/7 to respond.
-For 15 years we have helped restore homes and business in the Harrisburg, PA, Philadelphia, PA and Baltimore, MD/DC Metro region to their pre-loss condition quickly, safely, and efficiently.
+For 15 years we have helped restore homes and businesses in the Harrisburg, PA, Philadelphia, PA, and Baltimore, MD/DC Metro region to their pre-loss condition quickly, safely, and efficiently.
 Reach out today for more information.